 A young and growing population

 At the time of the latest Insee census, carried out in 2020, the island had a declared population of 863,000.
 It is the most populous of the French overseas departments and the 23rd most populous in France.
 As the island is halfway between a family system closer to Africa, with still large families, and a European healthcare system with low mortality rates, its demography is constantly on the rise, although it is tending to slow down.
-Indeed, from 6 children per woman in the 1960s, the figure today is 2.43 children per woman, i.e. an almost ideal rate of generation renewal, placing Réunion third among French regions in terms of fertility, behind French Guiana and Mayotte.
+Indeed, from 6 children per woman in the 1960s, the figure today is 2.43 children per woman, i.e. an almost ideal rate of generation renewal, placing Reunion third among French regions in terms of fertility, behind French Guiana and Mayotte.
 However, while the average age of first birth is only two years younger than in mainland France, the fertility rate among minors remains six times higher than in mainland France.
 As a result, Reunion's population remains young overall, with the under-20s accounting for 30% compared with 17% of the over-60s, but the population is gradually aging, thanks in particular to access to healthcare.
 As a result of this dynamic population, we expect to reach a million inhabitants by 2040.
-This deadline leaves little time to make the necessary adjustments to housing, transport, employment and food production.
+A deadline that leaves little time to make the necessary adjustments to housing, transport, employment and food production.
 A real challenge for the region, whose surface area is limited.

 A very unevenly distributed population

-The largest city on Réunion (and overseas) is Saint-Denis, in the north of the island.
+The largest city on Reunion Island (and overseas) is Saint-Denis, in the north of the island.
 With almost 153,000 inhabitants (2020), the region's prefecture is a real magnet for the Indian Ocean.
 The next most populous communes are Saint-Paul (104,300), Saint-Pierre (83,930) and Le Tampon (80,778).
 But this breakdown by commune doesn't really reflect the size of the towns, as each communal territory groups together several towns and small villages whose population is sometimes difficult to estimate.
 The East, essentially agricultural, revolves around Saint-André (56,857 inhabitants) and Saint-Benoît (36,994 inhabitants).
 Finally, everything not close to the coast is considered the Hauts.
 The higher the altitude, the more rural the population.
 The smallest villages, groups of a few dwellings, are called "îlets" (the final "t" is to be pronounced).
-They may consist of just a few family dwellings, perched on the edge of a cliff, or nestled at the bottom of a valley, between rampart and river.
+They may consist of just a few family dwellings, perched on the edge of a cliff, or nestled at the bottom of a valley, between a rampart and a river.
 Inland, the three cirques are inhabited.
 Salazie is the most populous, with 7,388 inhabitants, and its road links the village of Salazie to the four-lane highway in 20 minutes.
 Cilaos, more isolated, can be reached from Saint-Louis in over an hour via a winding road and has a population of 5,700.
 Mafate, finally, has no motorable road: it can only be reached on foot or by helicopter.
 Its population of around 700 is spread over several villages, the main one being La Nouvelle.

 A close relationship with the metropolis